bruceskingle/thirdcottage/docs/finish.md

 ---
 # Finish
-Third Cottage furniture is made from solid hard wood and finished with Osmo Polyx Oil which protects the wood without creating a seal, which means the wood can still breath.
+Third Cottage furniture is made from solid hard wood and finished with Osmo Polyx Oil which protects the wood without creating a seal, which means the wood can still breathe.

 ## Cleaning up Spills